FraunhoferISST/DataspaceConnector/docs/pages/communication/consumer.md

 ---

-**Note**: As the endpoint for a contract request expects a list of resource IDs, artifact IDS, and rules, you are able to handle out contract agreements for multiple artifacts at once.
+**Note**: As the endpoint for a contract request expects a list of resource IDs, artifact IDs, and rules, you are able to handle out contract agreements for multiple artifacts at once.

 ---